CDLMarkus/QuantyFey/tutorial/Apptainer_tutorial.md

 1. install apptainer as described on their [official website](https://apptainer.org/docs/admin/main/installation.html#install-from-github-release-rpms)
 2. Launch the apptainer by using the `launch_quantyfey.sh`-file.
+3. If the browser doesn't open automatically - go to `https://localhost:3000`

 ### Windows
 This guide sets up **WSL2** with Debian, installs Apptainer inside it, and runs a prebuilt `.sif` file.